sludge-sonnets/SteamDeck/Setup/Recommended.md

 ## Desktop Mode

 - Enable double-click to open/run
-  - KDE defaults to single-click for opening files/folders or running things, drives me nuts
+  - KDE defaults to single-click for opening files/folders or running things, drives me nuts.
+If you like that, skip this part.
   - To make single-click select instead of open:
     - open System Settings app
     - go to Workspace Behavior